michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 19. and I will say to my soul, My soul, thou hast many good things laid up for many years: be at ease, eat, drink, and be merry.

-20. But Aloha said to him, Reasonless (man)!Chasir reyona, wanting reason. this night thy soul they shall require of thee; and then, (the things) which thou hast prepared,
+20. But Aloha said to him, Reasonless (man)!

 21. whose shall they be?
 So is he who layeth up to himself treasures, and towards Aloha is not rich.